-- Investment in real estate (excluding houses/apartments): Purchase other types of real estate, such as offices, shops, hotels, or related estate developments of a combination of these, with a total value of €300,000 (excluding VAT).
+B. Investment in real estate (excluding houses/apartments): Purchase other types of real estate, such as offices, shops, hotels, or related estate developments of a combination of these, with a total value of €300,000 (excluding VAT).
 Re-sale properties are acceptable.
+OR;

-- Investment of at least €300,000 in the share capital of a Cyprus company, which is based and operates in Cyprus, has substance in Cyprus, and employs at least 5 people in Cyprus.
+C. Investment of at least €300,000 in the share capital of a Cyprus company, which is based and operates in Cyprus, has substance in Cyprus, and employs at least 5 people in Cyprus.
+OR;

 Holders of the residence permit must visit Cyprus once every two years.

-A clean criminal record, issued by the authorities of the country of existing residence, needs to be provided upon submission of the application.
+A clean criminal record, issued by the authorities of the country of existing residence & country of origin (if different), needs to be provided upon submission of the application.

-Residence permits can also be issued to the investors’ spouse and all financially dependant children.
-The applicants’ parents may also be granted a permit.
+Residence permits can also be issued to the investors’ spouse and all financially dependent children.

 The Option of Cyprus Citizenship